 Web Application Architecture Diagram

-If we take website development as an example, architecture would refer to what goes on “behind-the-scenes” when you type in an URL and interact with a web page.
-Specifically, how the browser communicates with the server and showcases the information to you.
+If we take website development as an example, architecture refers to what goes on behind the scenes when you type in a URL and interact with a web page.
+Specifically, how a browser communicates with the server and showcases the information to you.

 At this stage, it’s important to mention that there is no such thing as “good” or “bad” architecture.
 Rather, one that best suits your needs.